 Subsequent investigation showed that a massive dust explosion killed the 25 instantly, like it killed all the others, at the time of the explosion and bringing the final death toll to 45.

-The early were dangerous times for Viginia coal miners.
+Dangerous times for Virginia coal miners.

 On June 13, 1932, 10 were killed in the Splashdam Mine in Dickinson County.
 Seventeen were killed in the Derby Mine in Wise County on August 6, 1934 with state of Virginia Labor Department records showing that 376 were killed in all kinds of mine accidents between 1929 and 1937.